leveris133t/API-docs/router/router.md

 Close the session with a call to `/logout` in the [Logout API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-logout-private-ib/latest/index.html).
 This call will invalidate the JWT access token.

-### Reseting one time passwords
+### Resetting one time passwords

 During the email or phone number [authentication process](https://doc.ffc.internal/book/mw-ib/mw-gen-user-activation-ib.html#contact-detail-verification), the user may need to send additional OTPs (one time passwords).
 This can be done with a call to `/sendOTP` in the [Resend OTP API](https://doc.ffc.internal/book/mw-ib/mw-gen-router-ib/router-otp-public-ib/latest/).

-This call is preconfigurated with special protection to prevent abuse, such as a reCaptcha or an invocation limit.
+This call is preconfigured with special protection to prevent abuse, such as a reCaptcha or an invocation limit.